All Episodes

 You know what's interesting?

-These these conservative Democrat freshmen who won election.
+These conservative Democrat freshmen who won election.

-This is a point I saw this in USA Today yesterday.
+I saw this in USA Today yesterday.

 And the media is calling these people moderates.

-Yet you and I, conservative pro-gun, pro-god, pro-lifers are extremists.
+Yet you and I, conservative, pro-gun, pro-God, pro-lifers, are extremists.

 How can moderate conservatives be called moderate and we are extremists?

-That's typical drive-by media attempt to discredit conservatives as often as possible.
+It's typical drive-by media attempt to discredit conservatives as often as possible.

 I also don't know how this is going to work.

-Do we do we know?
+Do we know?

-How many of them were promised appropriations committee uh memberships, important committee memberships that they may not now get?
+We ought to try to find out how many of them were promised Appropriations Committee memberships, important committee memberships that they may not now get.

 And Barney Frank had the most fascinating quote about this.